 Visit from January 2019 to view our exhibition about the Spanish ‘flu, supported by touring panels from the Florence Nightingale Museum.

 Click here to find out more of our Spanish ‘flu related activities, including a KS2 schools workshop and Study Day on Friday 5 April, 2019.

 Come along to view our small temporary display about the history of the Royal Army Medical Corps, which celebrated its 120th anniversary in 2018.
 With the help of one of our own volunteers, the display tells the story of Dr. Albert Ivor Morrison, and showcases some of his objects and photographs alongside the museum’s own collection.

 All displayed items have now been returned to store but you can still have your say about your NHS memory by downloading and returning the following form:- Click here to download.

 florence nightingale and the worcester infirmary

-Sadly, you have now missed your chance to see rare plans from the archives and the Museum's copy of Florence Nightingale's Notes on Hospitals.
+Sadly, you have now missed your chance to see rare plans from the archives and the George Marshall Medical Museum's copy of Florence Nightingale's Notes on Hospitals.
 The display about Florence Nightingale's impact on nursing and hospital design (and the changes which could have been implemented at Worcester Infirmary) has now been taken down.
-However, it was so popular, we have uploaded the exhibition interpretation for you, as below.
-You can still book an appointment with the Curator to view our copy of Notes on Hospitals.
-Contact us.
+However, it was so popular, we have uploaded the exhibition interpretation for you, created by Volunteer Emily Cheetham: Panel 1 Panel 2 Panel 3.